Skip to contents

 Static map with satellite image

-How to add a WATLAS logo or receivers to a base map.
+Here, we show how to add additional features, like the WATLAS logo or receivers, to a map.

 # additional packages